stephansoreng/aksbicepssimple/README.md

-﻿# akswithbiceps
-kick it off
+﻿# Biceps to deploy AKS